Sable and The Supers Ch. 04byFalcinator©

 She struggled to recover, gasping, head spinning, the position making it difficult for her to breathe.

-Every muscle, every joint, every piece of flesh in her body was either stretched, twisted or squeezed except for her breasts, hanging full, heavy and pendulous from her chest, quivering as she tried to draw a deeper breath against the compression in her chest.
+Every muscle, every joint, every piece of flesh in her body was either stretched, twisted or squeezed except for her breasts, which hung full, heavy and pendulous from her chest and quivered as she tried to draw a deeper breath against her lungs being squeezed by her ribs.

 "Don't you fucking..." she began gasping before the pincers again seized her clit and she screamed as the dildo, monstrously fat, pushed inside her with barely any resistance beyond the spasming clench of her walls around it.